-The term floating stairs refers to a modern staircase in which the supporting structure is minimized or hidden, giving the impression the stair treads are floating.
-Open concept designs often employ floating stairs to remove visual obstructions and maximize living space.
+Floating stairs are designed to minimize or hide the supporting structure of the staircase.
+This gives impression that the stair treads are floating.
+Floating stairs are popular in open concept spaces.
+They remove visual obstructions and maximize living space.

 Floating stairs are well-known for their design.
 They can be installed indoors or outdoors, for businesses or homes or remodels.
 They can be paired with several different types of railing and handrail options — often, they are installed with glass, cable, or rod railing.
 Many of these options come with components that can be hidden in the posts themselves: to enhance the illusion of floating.